Calcium borate

-Calcium borate (Ca3(BO3)2), also called Gerstley borate, is a bluish white crystal with a very defined structure.
+Calcium borate is a borate salt of calcium with the molecular formula Ca3(BO3)2.
 It can be prepared by reacting calcium metal with boric acid.
 The resulting precipitate is calcium borate.
 A hydrated form occurs naturally as the minerals colemanite, nobleite and priceite.

 One of its uses is as a binder in some grades of hexagonal boron nitride for hot pressing.
-Other uses are e.g. flame retardant in epoxy molding compounds, a ceramic flux in some ceramic glazes, reactive self-sealing binders in hazardous waste management, additive for insect-resistant polystyrene, fertilizer, and production of boron glasses.
+Other uses include flame retardant in epoxy molding compounds, a ceramic flux in some ceramic glazes, reactive self-sealing binders in hazardous waste management, additive for insect-resistant polystyrene, fertilizer, and production of boron glasses.

 Also it used as a main source of boron oxide in the manufacturing of ceramic frits that used in the ceramic glaze or ceramic engobe for wall and floor ceramic tiles.